BaBoU04/Neurodata-_Lab_API_Exercice/README.md

 # Neurodata-_Lab_API_Exercice
 Exercise using Neurodata Lab API capabilities

 This exercise allows us to use the different keys of the Neurodata Lab API.
+We will learn how to use Neurodata Lab API tool, how to process images and videos, and how to create your own real-time stream processing tool using Neurodata Lab API.
+In consequence, we have example.py and streaming_processing.py that can be executed with a command line.

-The streaming processing and the webcam did not work with my network, so I modified the exercise using two mp4 videos on my computer.
+The streaming processing and the webcam did not work with my network after use cam.py, so I modified the exercise using two mp4 videos on my computer.

 In this exercice, I created a Face Detector key and an Emotion Recognition key to use them on two different videos.